rainyraina/dialogflow-ifttt-webhooks-smartlight-chatbot/README.md

 * Ensure that your Dialogflow intent and IFTTT are correct.

 # 4. Start your Telegram Bot
-- Type "/start" and "lights"
+- Type "/start" and "/lights"

 Special thanks to SoumyadeepPal for creating the IFTTT - Dialogflow connector (https://elements.heroku.com/buttons/soumyadeeppal/ifttt-dialogflow-webhook)